ahanel13/ahanel13.github.io/_posts/2024-12-21-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 ```

 #### 3. Add a second request to Repeater which is known to return a `404` not found response.
+The request just needs to be different from the first request and a static response.

 ```http
 GET /404.html HTTP/1.1